 Rosemary slips (deliberately cultivated) and a juvenile Bulbinella (it ran away from home and housed itself next to a bouncer plant, only to be discovered by me this morning) had a fighting chance because their bad rep cousins took low-paying security jobs to keep them safe.

 This morning, in the hot sun, I broke the news to a few of my bouncer plants – they were being pensioned off.
 Pensioned off is a euphemism.
-The bouncer plants are left to shrivel up and die if they’re not used in a soup or stew.

 When I pulled them from their turf what remained was loose, dark soil.
 Their legwork had revitalized the neighborhood, with no effort on my part.